 Take-Home Messages

-- Soil moisture sensors help to decide when to irrigate, how long to run the system, and where water is needed in the grove.
+- Soil moisture sensors help to decide when to irrigate, how long to run the system, and where it is needed.

 - Proper irrigation keeps oxygen in the root zone and prevents trees from reaching the permanent wilting point, which causes lasting damage.

 - Place irrigation emitters to wet the active root zone, not the trunk.
-This prevents stem wetting, encourages strong root growth, and improves water-use efficiency.
+This prevents stunting, encourages strong root growth, and improves water-use efficiency.

 - A well‑managed irrigation program: